scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 The following section describes the relevant parts of code in [`overwhelming-minotaur`](../../overwhelming-minotaur/).

-In Go, the `http.ListenAndServe` function is provided in the standard library.
+In Go, the `http.ListenAndServeTLS` function is provided in the standard library.
 It loads certificates once (typically on startup).
 To achieve dynamic rotation, the author must drop down a layer into the `crypto/tls` package.

 The documentation on the Go website often has parameters and types which mention `or else set GetCertificate.`.
 [documentation - crypto/tls](https://pkg.go.dev/crypto/tls)